citp/privacy-policy-historical/b/bi/biz/bizrate-partner.com.md

 **VIII.    **REVISIONS ** **

 This Privacy Policy may change from time to time to reflect our changing business practices.
-We will provide you notice of any such changes by posting the new policy on our Sites or by email if the changes are material .
+We will provide you notice of any such changes by posting the new policy on our Sites or by email if the changes are material (in instances where we have an email address for you).

 **VII.
 SOLE STATEMENT **

 This Privacy Policy and our [Terms of Use](http://about.shopzilla.com/terms-conditions/) , both  as posted on our Websites and through our Services, contain all of the material terms of regarding your use of our Websites and Services.
 No summary, modification, restatement or other version thereof, or other privacy statement or policy, in any form, is valid unless we post it to our Websites and Services.

-**© 2012 Shopzilla, Inc. **
+**© 2017 Shopzilla, Inc. **

-12200 W. Olympic Blvd, Suite 300, CA 90064 | help@bizrate.com | 310.571.1235
+12200 W. Olympic Blvd, Suite 300, CA 90064 | help@shopzilla.com | 310.571.1235